jrmenzel/vimix_os/docs/build_instructions.md

 ## Build options

-In `MakefileCommon.mk` some options can get selected, e.g. debug vs. release build, 32 vs 64-bit etc. Some configs are select-able via the `PLATFORM` variable, e.g. to build for [qemu](run_on_qemu.md).
+In `MakefileCommon.mk` some options can get selected, e.g. debug vs. release build, and the architecture to build for.
+Currently only [RISC V](riscv/RISCV.md) is supported.

+Architecture specific setting, e.g. 32 vs 64-bit etc. can be found in `kernel/arch/<architecture>/MakefileArch.mk`.

 ### 32- vs 64-bit

-For RISC V either 32-bit or 64-bit target can get selected in `MakefileCommon.mk`.
+For RISC V either 32-bit or 64-bit target can get selected in `MakefileArch.mk`.
 64-bit [kernel](kernel/kernel.md) can only run 64-bit [applications](userspace/userspace.md).
 Both versions have the same features. `make qemu` will automatically run the right variant of qemu, but in VSCode the matching debug targets must get selected manually.
 For VSCode two settings for syntax highlighting are provided: one per bit width.
 They set the correct defines which are defined by the Makefiles.

 ### RISC V Extensions

 The use of the RISC V compressed instruction extension can be disabled by setting `RV_ENABLE_EXT_C=no`.

+When `RV_ENABLE_EXT_SSTC` is set, the timer will be based on this extension instead of using the [SBI](riscv/SBI.md) or [M-mode](riscv/M-mode.md) timers.

 ### SBI